MicrosoftDocs/Viva/Viva/glint/setup/create-productivity-survey.md

 # Create a Viva Glint productivity survey

-The Viva People Science team took a human-centric approach to defining and operationalizing employee productivity.
+The Microsoft Viva People Science team took a human-centric approach to define and operationalize employee productivity.
 They identified the critical opinions and attitudes that best characterize the experience and feeling of high productivity in the workplace.
 The outcome of this research produced a clear marker:

 ## Engagement and productivity are related, but distinct

 Engagement survey items shouldn't be used for measuring productivity.
-Different employee experiences impact feeling *engaged* versus feeling *productive*.
-Both are needed to drive high-performance.
-Beyond a focus on engagement alone, focusing on employee productivity experiences can help drive higher levels of productivity and achieve better businesses outcomes.
+Different employee experiences impact feeling **engaged** versus feeling **productive**.
+Both are needed to drive high-performance, but beyond a focus on engagement alone, employee productivity experiences help drive higher levels of productivity and achieve better businesses outcomes.

 ## Productivity as an Outcome

 Glint always proposes using the items *eSat* and *Recommend* as engagement outcome measures in surveys.
-With our most recent research into productivity as an outcome, we’ve validated two new productivity outcomes to consider adding to your listening strategy: **Individual Productivity** and **Team Productivity**.
+Now, with recent research into productivity as an outcome, consider adding two validated productivity outcomes to your listening strategy: **Individual Productivity** and **Team Productivity**.

 To capture the full picture of productivity, use these survey items to create a Productivity Index:

 - I feel like I am productive at work.
 - I feel like my team is productive at work.